urbit/docs/docs/using/messaging.md

 - `idle` - inactive
 - `gone` - not present

-`;name ~some/circle 'my nickname'`
+`;name ~some/circle 'my handle'`
-Set a nickname for yourself in a specific circle.
-It will display to users who have done `;set nick`.
+Set a handle ("name") for yourself in a specific circle.
+It will display to users who have done `;set nick`, but gets truncated if it's longer than 14 characters.

 ### Audience